Simplified Chinese to English Translations of EB-5 Immigrant Investor Documents

 The case is Fu v.
 Fu, 2017 Il..
 App.
 1st 162958 decided by the Appellate Court of Illinois, First Judicial District, Fourth Division on June 29, 2017.

-Contact our certified document translation company to request legal translation of foreign legal opinions, foreign statutes, notarized translations from and into Simplified Chinese, Traditional Chinese, Portuguese, Spanish, French, German, Korean, Japanese, Arabic, Dutch, and language translation from foreign languages to English.
+Contact our certified document translation company to request legal translation of foreign legal opinions, foreign statutes, notarized translations, regulatory translation services to Simplified Chinese, Farsi, Vietnamese, Russian, Traditional Chinese, Portuguese, Spanish, French, German, Korean, Japanese, Arabic, Dutch, and language translation from foreign languages to English.
 We also provide legal interpreters for green card interviews at the USCIS offices, and certified translations of private placement memorandum, partnership agreements, proof of funds documents, prospectuses, contracts, birth, marriage, and divorce certificates and other documentation for EB-5 immigrant investors.